vikashpisces/airtribe-taskmanager-api/Readme.md

 - `POST /tasks`: Create a new task.
 - `PUT /tasks/:id`: Update an existing task by its ID.
 - `DELETE /tasks/:id`: Delete a task by its ID.
+- `GET /tasks?completed=true`: Retrieve all tasks filtered by completed status.
+- `GET /tasks?sortBy=createdOn`: Retrieve all tasks sorted by createdOn in ascending order .
+- `GET /tasks?sortBy=-createdOn`: Retrieve all tasks sorted by createdOn in descending order.
+- `GET /tasks/priority/:level`: Retrieve all tasks filtered by priority.

 ## Installation